Dec 01, 2016

 The candidates seeking for the B.Tech/B.E must avail the paper 1 and the candidates seeking for the B.Arch/B.Planning must avail the paper 2.

-- No deduction from the total score will be made if no response is indicated for a question.
+- No deduction from the total score will be made if no response is indicated for an item in the answer sheet

 For Details of Paper-2 go to- https://www.collegedekho.com/exams/jeemain-barchb-planning-2017/

 - Homogeneous And Linear Differential Equations

 - Standard Deviation

 - Application of definite integrals

 - Definite integrals and their properties